NCMBianchi/claudecho/README.md

 ### venv instructions (MacOS/Linux)
 If you want to remove the virtual environment created by this tool, just use the `pyenv virtualenv-delete claudecho` command in your terminal: this will delete the virtual environment and all the packages within it.
 If you want to also remove Python package ```pyenv``` entirely, use the `pip uninstall pyenv` command, which requires a Y/n confirmation.
 First check no other functionality in your device is using them: you can check it with commands `pyenv versions` and `pyenv virtualenvs`.

+## New Features (2025/05/23)

+- **Claude 4 Models**: Support for Anthropic's most advanced Claude 4 models (claude-opus-4-20250514, claude-sonnet-4-20250514)
+- **Web Search**: Enable Claude to search the web for up-to-date information
+- **Thinking Mode**: See Claude's step-by-step reasoning process

+Check the [CHANGELOG.md](CHANGELOG.md) file for updates on when these features become available.

 ##